yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2020/index.md

 ## Bug fixes and improvements

 Accompanying the recent addition of 32 bit emulation support, [bunnei](https://github.com/bunnei) implemented [support for the creation of random and default Miis](https://github.com/yuzu-emu/yuzu/pull/4292).
 This does not include full support for custom ones for now.
-With Miis in place games like `Mario Kart 8 Deluxe` or `New Super Mario Bros.
+With Miis in place, games like `Mario Kart 8 Deluxe` or `New Super Mario Bros.
 U Deluxe` can now get past their menus and become playable.

 For this service to work, the user needs to dump the system archives from their Nintendo Switch.